absinthe0223/OMALab-Employee-Manual/mission-statement.md

 ### Incumbents keep progress from happening. {#incumbents-keep-progress-from-happening}

-It is in their interest.
 Incumbents have a vested interest in maintaining the status quo.
 They are doing well.
 They are maintaining or gaining.
 They have won.
 Why upset the apple cart?

 ### We are not them.
 We are not the incumbent.
 We are the rebel, the upstart. {#we-are-not-them-we-are-not-the-incumbent-we-are-the-rebel-the-upstart}

 At OMALab, we are NOT the incumbent.
 We are not the people that have it all in our pocket, clawing to keep our stuff.
 We are the rebel, the upstart.
-We are the people that, through hard work, ingenuity, tenacity, and luck, make thing better.
+We are the people that, through hard work, ingenuity, tenacity, and luck, make things better.